Cape Charles, Virginia: A Dog-Friendly Coastal Town

 Arrival Day: Tiny Living and a Sunset Welcome

-After the drive out to the Eastern Shore, we checked into our tiny house rental, Tiny Livin’, and eased into the afternoon.
+After the drive out to Virginia’s Eastern Shore, we checked into our tiny house rental, Tiny Livin’, and eased into the afternoon.
 The space was compact but thoughtfully laid out—comfortable without excess, which felt right for the pace of the trip.

 Row of small colorful tiny houses with a grassy path running through the center.